CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

 In this task your are going to create a continuous deployment pipeline in GitHub Actions that triggers after the Continuous Integration build has been completed.

-> This task has a Starter solution, that creates a Pull Request containing some files and instructions.
->
-> In order to run the automated Starter Solution, you need to go through the [Setup prerequisites](/Challenges/Prerequisites/Readme.md) first!

 1. In your GitHub Codespace, open a PowerShell Terminal and run the starter solution.
 A Pull Request with a new `deploy-infrastructure.ps1` will be created